ZimCodes/phuber/README.md

 # Phuber

-**Phuber** allows you to retrieve video links from PornHub.
+**Phuber** allows you to retrieve video links primarily from Pornhub. *With recent changes, more sites will also be support

 For ease of use, try the command-line configurator for this tool [here](https://zimtools.xyz/phuber)

 ## How to Use:
 To retrieve video links for search term *happiness and joy*:
 ```
-python phuber.py "happiness and joy"
+python phuber.py pornhub "happiness and joy"
 ```
 ## Positional:
 **search terms(REQUIRED)**